 Will I be better or worse off?

 Every case is different.
-It may be you’ll better off under Universal Credit.
-It may be you’ll be worse off but you’ll be entitled to ‘Transitional Protection’.
+It may be you will be better off under Universal Credit.
+It may be you will be worse off but you will be entitled to ‘Transitional Protection’.
 Transitional Protection is a top-up payment so you do not lose out because of the introduction of Universal Credit.
 It means that, in cash terms, you cannot receive less than your current benefits.

-Our team are here to help if you are worried you’ll be worse off.
+Our team are here to help if you are worried you will be worse off.
 You can also use a benefits calculator to check Benefits calculators - GOV.UK (www.gov.uk)

-Also, you’ll keep getting your current benefit paid for 2 more weeks.
+Also, you will keep getting your current benefit paid for 2 more weeks.
 You must still be eligible for your current benefit.

 You will not need to pay back the extra payments and they will not affect the Universal Credit you might get.